platformatic/platformatic/docs/guides/deployment/deploy-to-fly-io-with-sqlite.md

 ## Configure server

-Change or confirm that your **platformatic.db.json** uses environment variables for the server section:
+Make sure that your **platformatic.db.json** uses environment variables for the server section:

 ```json